davidahouse/PiTalk/README.md

 PiTalk
 ======

-iPhone app to control Raspberry Pi GPIO pins
+iPhone app to control Raspberry Pi GPIO pins.

+A better writeup of this code is coming tomorrow.